 been on the faculty at the Stanford Jazz Workshop for 17 years and has had a

 very successful "Ruth Davies Blues Night" series at the Stanford Jazz

 Festival.
 The San Francisco Symphony’s "Adventures in Music" program and the "Just Say Jazz" project deliver music education to the classroom.
 By any conservative estimate, Ruth has presented music programs to over

-one thousand school groups.
+two thousand school groups.
 That's a serious

 "Music expresses that which cannot be said and on which it is impossible to be silent," said